Art Smith (jeweler): Biography

 Smith was born in Cuba, after his parents emigrated there from Jamaica.
 They moved to New York City when he was three years old.

 As an adult, Smith worked in Manhattan's Greenwich Village, running a shop there from 1946 until 1979 (shortly before his death).
 Smith was a gay Afro-Caribbean, and as a result was subject to attacks shortly after his store opened.
-A fan of jazz and modern dance, he was personally acquainted with musicians of the period including Lena Horne, Harry Belafonte, Eartha Kitt and Talley Beatty.
+A fan of jazz and modern dance, he was personally acquainted with musicians of the period including Lena Horne, Harry Belafonte, Eartha Kitt, Talley Beatty, and Duke Ellington.

 Smith died in 1982 of heart disease.

 Exhibitions and holdings

 During his life, Smith's work was featured in Vogue and Harper's Bazaar, and exhibited at the Museum of Contemporary Crafts.
 Posthumously, Smith's work was the subject of an exhibition at the Brooklyn Museum in 2008-2011, and is held in the permanent collection of the Cooper Hewitt Museum, Museum of Art and Design, and Boston Museum of Fine Arts.
+His papers and several of his pieces are part of the permanent collection and main galleries at the National Museum of African American History and Culture.

 One piece of Smith's sold for $22,000, and a cufflink collector told the New York Times that Smith's cufflinks were the most expensive pieces in his collection.